Music and dementia

 Interested in a workshop series?

-Do you want to know what the music workshops could mean to your clients?
+Want to know what music workshops can do for your clients?